 SSGA FM refers to and selects from the list of approved trading counterparties maintained by SSGA FM's Credit Risk Management team.
-In selecting a trading counterparty for a particular trade, SSGA FM seeks to weigh relevant factors including, but not limited to the following:
+In selecting a trading counterparty for a particular trade, SSGA FM seeks to weigh relevant factors, including, but not limited to the following:

-- Prompt and reliable execution; - The competitiveness of commission rates and spreads, if applicable; - The financial strength, stability and/or reputation of the trading counterparty; - The willingness and ability of the executing trading counterparty to execute transactions (and commit capital) of size in liquid and illiquid markets without disrupting the market for the security;
+- Prompt and reliable execution;

+- The competitiveness of commission rates and spreads, if applicable;

+- The financial strength, stability and/or reputation of the trading counterparty;

+- The willingness and ability of the executing trading counterparty to execute transactions (and commit capital) of size in liquid and illiquid markets without disrupting the market for the security;

 - Local laws, regulations or restrictions;

 - The ability of the trading counterparty to maintain confidentiality;

 - The availability and capability of execution venues, including electronic communications networks for trading and execution management systems made available to Adviser;

-- · Market share;
+- Market share;

 - Liquidity;

 - Price;

 - Execution related costs;

 - History of execution of orders;

 - Likelihood of execution and settlement;

-- Order size and nature;
+- Order size and nature:

-- Clearing and settlement capabilities, especially in high volatility market environments;
+- Clearance and settlement capabilities, especially in high volatility market environments;

 - Availability of lendable securities;

 - Sophistication of the trading counterparty's trading capabilities and infrastructure/facilities;

 - The operational efficiency with which transactions are processed and cleared, taking into account the order size and complexity;

 - Speed and responsiveness to SSGA FM;

 - Access to secondary markets;

 - · Counterparty exposure; and

-- Any other consideration SSGA FM believes is relevant to the execution of the order.
+- Depending on the circumstances, SSGA FM may take other relevant factors into account if SSGA FM believes that these are important in taking all sufficient steps to obtain the best possible result for execution of the order.